Find Your Own Rivendell

 When traveling, especially on a long journey, finding an inviting, comfortable, and safe place to get some rest is critical.
 During the pandemic, when we weren’t traveling as much, it was still important to search for places of refuge from the mundanity and quiet but omnipresent low level anxiety of virus-driven daily life.
 Regardless of the circumstance, finding an oasis of peace and rest amongst the chaos can go a long way towards restoring both mental and physical stamina.

 In Tolkien’s stories, Rivendell or “the Last/First homely house” (Last vs First was dependent on if you were traveling into or out of more civilized areas) is the perfect representation of this.
-Although there are other “safe havens” in Tolkien’s writings, Rivendell is where nervous travelers about the embark on a journey into the wilderness pause to refresh and learn about where they’re going.
+Although there are other “safe havens” in Tolkien’s writings, Rivendell is where nervous travelers about to embark on a journey into the wilderness pause to refresh and learn about where they’re going.
 And it is where returning travelers rest and recuperate from their adventure to build up the strength needed for the final leg of the journey home.

 A big theme in Tolkien’s writing is recovery, whether from the evils the characters frequently encounter, or just from the exhausting toll that wandering around Middle Earth takes on travelers.